Shreya-Ranjitha/vsdRiscvSoc/README.md

 #### **Explanation**

 - **RISC-V Endianness:**
-  RISC-V is a **little-endian** architecture, meaning the least significant byte (LSB) is stored at the lowest memory address[3][6].
+  RISC-V is a **little-endian** architecture, meaning the least significant byte (LSB) is stored at the lowest memory address.
 This affects how multi-byte data structures are laid out in memory.

 - **Struct Packing:**
-  When working with structs containing multi-byte fields, the compiler arranges data according to the target architecture's endianness and alignment requirements[7].
+  When working with structs containing multi-byte fields, the compiler arranges data according to the target architecture's endianness and alignment requirements.

 - **Memory Layout:**
   In little-endian systems like RISC-V, a 32-bit integer `0x01020304` would be stored in memory as: